jasongiotis/Mini-Java-Semantic-Analysis/README.md

 java [Main] [file1] [file2] ... [fileN]

-Execute examples (being in minijava_example folder): java Main  ./inputs/UseArgs.java java Main ./inputs/TreeVisitor.java Example.java
+Execute examples (being in minijava_example folder): java Main  ./inputs/UseArgs.java <br /> java Main ./inputs/TreeVisitor.java Example.java <br />

 The results are printed in the standard output and there are separators for each file, class, class methods, class variables